clearlinux/telemetrics-client/README.md

   event occurrence.

 The payload as mentioned above is reported by probes.
-The telemetry library adds the metadata to the payload (done programatically when using library API) for more information about probes go [here](./src/probes).
+The telemetry library adds the metadata to the payload (done programatically when using library API).
+For more information about probes go [here](./src/probes).

+Following is an example, in literal form, of the metadata and payload presented to the telemetry server.
+NOTE: integer key-value's are of type int:

+{
+   "record_format_version": 5,
+   "classification": "org.clearlinux\/hello\/world",
+   ...
+   "event_id": "2d548c435a8910681469ba83975e8f10",
+   "payload": "This is a probe payload."
+}

+Note that backslash escape sequences are applied to the key/value pairs as defined in the ECMA JSON Data Interchange Syntax specification (www.json.org).

 Machine id
 ---------------------